frontapp/front-ui-kit/README.md

 ## Documentation

-You can view the source code for the different components in this repo but for full documentation view the developer portal https://dev.frontapp.com/docs (Documentation is a work in progress).
+The Front UI Kit is a set of React components that you can use to build Front plugins.
+You can view the source code for the different components in this repo.

+For full documentation, refer the [Front Developer Portal](https://dev.frontapp.com/docs/front-ui-kit).

 ## Bugs or issues?